France faces pandemic-level spending to support ageing population, audit office says

 Follow topic:

-PARIS, Dec 2 - France's ageing population will drive public spending to pandemic-era highs in coming decades while eroding tax income, the public audit office warned on Tuesday.
+PARIS – France’s ageing population will drive public spending to pandemic-era highs in the coming decades while eroding tax income, the public audit office warned on Dec 2.

-The shift will strain the foundations of France's welfare state where healthcare, pensions, and old-age dependency costs already account for over 40% of public spending.
+The shift will strain the foundations of France’s welfare state where healthcare, pensions and old-age dependency costs already account for over 40 per cent of public spending.

-France's public spending is among the world's highest at 57.3% of GDP, but if pension and welfare benefits per person remain unchanged, it could soar past 60% by mid-century, a threshold only briefly breached before during the COVID-19 pandemic.
+France’s public spending is among the world’s highest at 57.3 per cent of gross domestic product, but if pension and welfare benefits per person remain unchanged, it could soar past 60 per cent by mid-century.

 France once stood out in Europe for its higher birth rate, but that advantage has eroded since the pandemic as the number of children per woman has fallen and retiree numbers climb.

-Ageing is all the more complicated in France due to the fact that the pay-as-you-go retirement system does not require people to save for their pensions, which are funded by payroll contributions from active workers and their employers.
+Ageing is all the more complicated in France because the pay-as-you-go retirement system does not require people to save for their pensions, which are funded by payroll contributions from active workers and their employers.

 Fewer workers means less tax revenues, while longer lives demands more financial resources.

-Lawmakers in the lower house of parliament voted last month to suspend a 2023 pension reform that gradually raises the retirement age from 62 to 64, leaving the issue for the winner of a presidential election next year.
+Lawmakers in the Lower House of Parliament voted in November to suspend a 2023 pension reform that gradually raises the retirement age from 62 to 64, leaving the issue for the winner of a presidential election in 2026.